quintel/documentation/general/co2_biomass.md

 ### Gaseous biomass
 Gaseous biomass can be produced through fermentation and gasification.
 Most common is production of biogas from (wet) biomass through (anaerobic) fermentation.
 This (wet) biomass consists of organic material such as biodegradable waste, sludge, waste from landfills, industrial residues and animal waste products (for example cow manure).
 <p>
 CE Delft carried out a study regarding the sustainability of biomass.
-They concluded that: "*Biogas based on manure or residual flows (roadside grass, natural, organic waste and sewage sludge) scores (very) well on sustainability aspects.
+They concluded that: "Biogas based on manure or residual flows (roadside grass, natural, organic waste and sewage sludge) scores (very) well on sustainability aspects.
 Biogas based on manure scores extra well because emissions in the chain are reduced.
 Biogas from raw materials which are also used as animal feed do not score well on sustainability criteria.
-It is possible that use of these commodity chains for biogas production leads to additional emissions.*" (translated [CE Delft, 2013](#references)).
+It is possible that use of these commodity chains for biogas production leads to additional emissions." (translated [CE Delft, 2013](#references)).
 <p>
 Gasification of solid biomass is still uncommon.
 The climate impact may be higher than that of fermentation because the life cycle of solid biomass is longer than that of wet biomass (waste) streams.
 More information about the life cycle of solid biomass can be found below.